Catch hardware regressions before they reach the field

 ✓

-Reproducible pipelinessame YAML, same hardware, every run.
+Reproducible pipelinessame config, same hardware, every run.

 Become a design partner